 If you’re a contractor or subcontractor, you may obtain a clearance to demonstrate you’re registered with the WSIB and are ‘in good standing’ (meaning you report and pay premiums on time).
 Businesses rely on clearances to avoid liability for insurance premiums owing in connection with the work or services being performed.

 If you directly retain a contractor to perform construction work, you must obtain a clearance that confirms the contractor is in good standing with us.
 You and the contractor must ensure that a clearance is obtained before the construction work begins and that a clearance remains in effect for the entire time the contractor is performing the work.
-Get a clearance through our online services for clearances.
+You can get a clearance immediately through our online services or within three to five business days of receiving your if you request a clearance by email.

 Responsibilities in the construction industry